Top 25 Most Common Scrap Metals

 Appliances

-As the name suggests, these are found in nearly every household and as such have a large variety of scrap metals inside them, depending on the unit.
+As the name suggests, these are found in nearly every household and, as such, have many scrap metals inside them, depending on the unit.
 Always check your neighborhood for items either left on the curb or listed for cheap/free on your local marketplace.
 Popular appliances are washers/dryers, fridges/freezers, etc.

 Learn More